benmarwick/rrtools/README.md

       - a colophon that adds some git commit details to the end of the document.
 This means that the output file (HTML/PDF/Word) is always traceable to a specific state of the code.
   - the `references.bib` file has just one item to demonstrate the format.
 It is ready to insert more reference details.
   - you can replace the supplied `csl` file with a different citation style from <https://github.com/citation-style-language/>
-  - we recommend using the [citr addin](https://github.com/crsh/citr) and [Zotero](https://www.zotero.org/) to efficiently insert citations while writing in an Rmd file
+  - we recommend using the [RStudio 1.4](https://www.rstudio.com/products/rstudio/download/preview/) or higher to efficiently insert citations from your  [Zotero](https://www.zotero.org/) library while writing in an Rmd file (see [here](https://blog.rstudio.com/2020/11/09/rstudio-1-4-preview-citations/) for detailed setup and use information to connect your RStudio to your Zotero)
   - remember that the `Imports:` field in the `DESCRIPTION` file must include the names of all packages used in analysis documents (e.g. `paper.Rmd`).
 We have a helper function
     `rrtools::add_dependencies_to_description()` that will scan the Rmd file, identify libraries used in there, and add them to the `DESCRIPTION` file.
   - this function has an `data_in_git =` argument, which is `TRUE` by default.
 If set to `FALSE` you will exclude files in the `data/` directory from being tracked by git and prevent them from appearing on GitHub.
 You should set `data_in_git = FALSE` if your data files are large (\>100 mb is the limit for GitHub) or you do not want to make the data files publicly accessible on GitHub.